ArtisanPack-UI/code-style/docs/installation.md

 ## Next Steps

-Once you have installed the package, you can proceed to [configure it for your project](usage.md).
+Once you have installed the package, you can proceed to [configure it for your project](usage/usage).

-If you encounter any issues during installation, please check the [troubleshooting section](troubleshooting.md) or [open an issue](https://github.com/artisanpack-ui/code-style/issues) on our GitHub repository.
+If you encounter any issues during installation, please check the [troubleshooting section](troubleshooting) or [open an issue](https://gitlab.com/jacob-martella-web-design/artisanpack-ui/artisanpack-ui-code-style/-/issues) on our GitLab repository.